-At the same time, I was fairly strong, but scrawny kid.
-I grew tall fast, and stayed extremely lean.
+At the same time, I was fairly strong, but a scrawny kid.
+I grew tall fast and stayed extremely lean.
 My dad insisted I play sports, and I always had problems doing so.
 This was the environment, I believe, where my urge to be the leader developed.

 I did not challenge adults.
-I think you can understand why.
+You certainly can understand why.
 However, I began to hate not competing well and being pushed around by my peers.
 I wasn’t competing well in sports, so I simply had to leverage my advantages early.

-I found sport games I could excel at.
+There were sports games I could excel at.
 I did have strength, and I did have speed.
-So the popular school yard game of the time was kick ball.
-Despite my lanky appearance, I could kick the further than just about anyone, and I could run the bases extremely fast.
+So the popular schoolyard game of the time was kickball.
+Despite my lanky appearance, I could kick the ball further than just about anyone, and I could run the bases extremely fast.